mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/install/configuration/index.md

 enterprise: false
 ---

-You can configure Kommander during the initial installation, and also post-installation using the Kommander CLI.
+You can configure Kommander during the initial installation, and also post-installation using the DKP CLI.

 ## Initializing a configuration file